asciinema/asciinema-server/docs/INSTALL.md

 by default.
 You can set these so they point to your existing services.
 Look at "Service Requirements" above for minimum versions supported.

+### Specify volume mappings

+The container has two volumes, for user uploads and for application logs.
+The default `docker-compose.yml` maps them to the repository's `uploads` and `log` directories, you may wish to put them somewhere else.

+Likewise, the PostgreSQL and Redis images have data volumes that you may wish to map somewhere where you know how to find them and back them up.
+By default they're mapped inside repository's `volumes` directory.

 ### Initialize the database

 Now, once you have the config file ready, create database schema and seed it